bmuschko/ckad-prep/3-multi-container-pods.md

 # Multi-Container Pods (10%)

-## Implementing the Adapter pattern
+## Implementing the Adapter Pattern

 The adapter pattern helps with providing a simplified, homogenized view of an application running within a container.
 For example, we could stand up another container that unifies the log output of the application container.
 As a result, other monitoring tools can rely on a standardized view of the log output without having to transform it into an expected format.